EISK/eisk/README.md

 Few fundamental or basic considerations, such as programming/scripting languages, operating system choices, additional tooling etc have been intentionally ignored to make the list simple.

+## Give a Star! :star:

+If you like or are using this project to learn or start your solution, please give it a [star](https://github.com/EISK).
+Thanks!

 ## Diagram

 ![Awesome Cloud Architecture](https://raw.githubusercontent.com/EISK/eisk/master/awesome-cloud-architecture.png)